elianajn/Diffie_Hellman/README.md

 * Basically, as integer k increases from 1 to p, gk mod p will hit every number between 1 and p-1.
 * No restrictions on a and b.

 Computational hardness is the assumption that a problem cannot be solved efficiently where ‘efficient’ is qualified as in polynomial time or less.
-The security of Diffie Hellman is based on ‘the discrete logarithm problem’ which is the assumption that there is no efficient way to find x in: bx = a
+The security of Diffie Hellman is based on ‘the discrete logarithm problem’ which is the assumption that there is no efficient way to find x in: bx = a.